BBC Radio 4 Extra

-BBC Radio 4 Extra (formerly BBC Radio 7) is a British digital radio station from the BBC, broadcasting archived repeats of comedy, drama and documentary programmes nationally, 24 hours a day.
-It is the sister station of BBC Radio 4 and the principal broadcaster of the BBC's spoken-word archive, and as a result the majority of its programming originates from that archive.
+BBC Radio 4 Extra (formerly BBC Radio 7) is a British digital radio station owned and operated by the BBC.
+It mostly broadcasts archived repeats of comedy, drama and documentary programmes, and is the sister station of Radio 4.
+It is the principal broadcaster of the BBC's spoken-word archive, and as a result the majority of its programming originates from that archive.
 It also broadcasts extended and companion programmes to those broadcast on Radio 4, and provides a "catch-up" service for certain programmes.

 The station launched in December 2002 as BBC 7, broadcasting a mix of archive comedy, drama and current children's radio.
-The station was renamed BBC Radio 7 in 2008, then relaunched as Radio 4 Extra in April 2011.
+The station was renamed BBC Radio 7 in 2008, then relaunched as BBC Radio 4 Extra in April 2011.
 For the first quarter of 2013, Radio 4 Extra had a weekly audience of 1.642 million people and had a market share of 0.95%; in the last quarter of 2016 the numbers were 2.184 million listeners and 1.2% of market share.